Near-horizon perturbation of Kerr black holes (arXiv:2512.07937)

 - See GeneralizedSasakiNakamura.jl for our code implementation.

-Binary extreme-mass-ratio inspiral (b-EMRI) waveform modeling
+Binary extreme-mass-ratio inspiral (b-EMRI) waveform modeling (arXiv:2410.08673)

 B-EMRIs are hierarchical triple systems consisting of a supermassive bleck hole (SMBH) and two staller mass black holes.